-In order for the settlement to make sense, you need to have a realistic idea of your condition and your situtation - will you get better?
+In order for the settlement to make sense, you need to have a realistic idea of your condition and your situation - will you get better?
 Will you be able to get back to work?
 Just as important, do you feel you are getting a fair shake from the system?
 Is workers' comp somehow holding you back?
 What is the current status of your case?
 If your case is currently in dispute, settling may be a very good idea, as this way you have some control over the result.

 Take the number of weeks left on your claim, and multiply it by your weekly benefit.
 For example, if you are on s.
 34 (total) benefits, and your weekly check is for $500, and you've already been on benefits for a year, you've got 2 years - 104 weeks - of s.
 34 benefits left.
 104 x 500 = $52,000.
 This is the total amount the insurer will have to pay you under s.34.

-Once your current benefits run out, you may still be eligible for further benefits.
+Calculate the extended value of your claim.Once your current benefits run out, you may still be eligible for further benefits.
 Continuing with the above example, if you've been on s.
 34 (total), you may still receive 5 years of s.
 35 (partial) benefits once the s.
 34 benefits run out.
 Partial benefits will never be more than 75% of your s.
 34 benefit.

-You are only entitled to benefits so long as you are unable to work.
+Consider the likelihood that benefits will continue.You are only entitled to benefits so long as you are unable to work.
 Insurers can be quite diligent in their efforts to ensure that you are truly disabled, and not malingering.
 They will hire private investigators to watch you.
 They will require that you see their physicians every six months.
 If they believe that you are ready to get back to work, they will move to discontinue benefits.

-If your condition gets worse or you become permanently disabled, then settling your claim while on temporary benefits may be a bad idea.
+Consider the possibility that your condition will get worse.If your condition gets worse or you become permanently disabled, then settling your claim while on temporary benefits may be a bad idea.
 Workers who become totally and permanently disabled due to the workplace injury are entitled to s.
 34A benefits, which equal 2/3ds of your average weekly wage, do not expire, and will eventually be eligible for cost of living adjustments.

-Settling the claim means that the weekly checks will stop and be replaced by a single, lump sum amount.
+Understand what settling means.Settling the claim means that the weekly checks will stop and be replaced by a single, lump sum amount.
 You will be forever foreclosed (that is, not allowed) to receive a weekly check for this particular injury and this particular workplace event.
 If the insurance company has been paying for your medical treatment, this will be unaffected by settling.
 So please understand that settling will in no way affect your medical treatment.

 This sounds like a lot of money, but it really isn't.
-Yo need to live on this.
+You need to live on this.
 What is "reasonable" will also be determined by your current condition, and whether or not you are getting better.
 A reasonable settlement, then, requires that you know the insurer's exposure, your condition, and your prognosis.
 Depending on these factors, the settlement amount could be as much as 80% of the value of the claim.

 Let's assume that we've worked together on the above scenario, and have reached a settlement amount, after considering all of the factors discussed above, of $75,000.
 Your attorney will be entitled to take 20% of this, or $15,000, as a fee.
 This will leave you with $60,000.
 Deducted from this will also be any unpaid costs for your representation, such as filing fees or the costs for independent medical analyses.
 I have seen these costs amount to several thousand dollars.

-Once we've agreed with a settlement amount, we will go before the DIA to for approval.
+We've settled the case, what happens next?Once we've agreed with a settlement amount, we will go before the DIA to for approval.
 Depending on the circumstances, we may go before the same judge you've seen before, a conciliator, or another judge.
 Your attorney will tell your story and explain why the lump sum is in your best interest.
 The insurer's attorney will be asked if he wants to add anything.
 The judge will then look over the paperwork, and will ask you a few questions.
 The judge wears a different hat here than you have seen in the past.